Hextar/blogger-gpt/README.md

 Choose the STS template, discover more [here](/templates/TEMPLATES.md).

-#### SILENT
+#### DEBUG

-Skip the text to speech step to spare eleven labs quotas.
+Use basic python text to speech step to spare eleven labs quotas.

 #### READING SPEED